Human Resources professionals face the conundrum of keeping healthcare costs low while satisfying current employees and attracting potential hires.

-Employee utilization rate is undoubtedly the number one factor that impacts cost savings for your clients— but it doesn’t end there.
-High utilization rates indicate an engaged employee base that feels cared for—promoting higher satisfaction levels and company morale.
-Your clients can also expect to attract and retain more top talent and see higher levels of productivity when telemedicine utilization rates are higher.
+Employee utilization rate is undoubtedly the most important factor affecting cost savings for employers — but it doesn’t end there.
+High utilization rates indicate an engaged employee base that feels cared for, promoting higher satisfaction levels and increased company morale.
+Employers can also expect to attract and retain more top talent and see higher levels of productivity when telemedicine utilization rates are higher.

-Employers need to know the value their telemedicine benefits are providing.
-Many facts and figures swirl around in HR departments but it is vital that employers are made aware of the key numbers that drive results.
-Employee utilization rate is number one in telemedicine—it drives ROI and best represents the value the service is delivering, meaning it should be front and center in any and all reports from the provider.
+Many facts and figures swirl around HR departments, but it is vital that employers are made aware of the key numbers that drive results.
+Employee utilization rate is number one in telemedicine: It drives ROI (return on investment) and best represents the value the service is delivering.
+For employers to see what value their telemedicine benefits are providing, the utilization rate should be front and center in any and all reports from the service provider.